Doctor of Philosophy (Innovation) PhD.I - Professional Practice Doctorate

 - Reflections and Anticipations.

 Candidates must hold either a Masters, Bachelor’s degree with Honours, or other equivalent qualifications.
 To gain entry as a candidate, you will need to show evidence of research and professional experience and/or publications that can satisfy the University that you are able to complete the research qualification.
-Other than special cohorts, enrolment intakes commence in Trimester 1 and Trimester 2 each year.
+Other than special cohorts, enrolment intakes are open for one month in Trimester 1 (March) and Trimester 2 (July) each year.

 Time periods for PhD.I completion